MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Use these steps as a guide for setting an enrollment token:

-1. Repeat the previous steps to enable EAC.
+1. Repeat the previous steps to enable Microsoft Edge Management Service.
 1. Log in to the Microsoft 365 Admin Center.
-Go to **Settings**> **Org settings** > **Microsoft Edge site lists**.
+Go to **Settings** > **Microsoft Edge**.
 Under the **Configuration profiles** pivot, go to the profile you want to assign.
-1. Under the **Group assignment** pivot, copy the Profile ID.
+1. Copy the token ID.
-1. Set the [EdgeAdminCenterEnrollmentToken] policy value to the profile ID.
+1. Set the [EdgeAdminCenterEnrollmentToken] policy value to the token ID.
 You can configure these settings in the registry under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If these keys aren't there you can create them.
-Use the following command line as a guide (use your profile ID):
+Use the following command line as a guide (use your token ID):

     ```
     reg add HKLM\Software\Policies\Microsoft\Edge /v EdgeAdminCenterEnrollmentToken /t REG_SZ /d 1bba4530-7d23-4512-acda-89248f8e3d47